leoafarias/fvm/README.md

 ## Running Flutter SDK commands

-There are a couple of ways you can interact with the Flutter SDK setup in your project.
-You can run all the Flutter commands through the fvm proxy commands.
+There are couple of ways you can interact with the Flutter SDK setup in your project.
+You can run all the Flutter commands through the fvm _proxy commands_.

 ### Proxy Commands

 Flutter command within `fvm` proxies all calls to the CLI just changing the SDK to be the local one.

 For instance, to run the `flutter run` with a given Flutter SDK version just call the following.
-FMV will recursively try for a version in a parent directory.
+FVM will recursively try for a version in a parent directory.

 ```bash
 > fvm flutter run